24HOURSMEDIA/docker-nginx4devs/README.md

 By default, minimal-configuration examples are provided for:

-- nginx/php-fpm with Symfony 4
+- *symfony4*: nginx/php-fpm with Symfony 4
-- nginx/php-fpm with Symfony 3
+- *symfony3*: nginx/php-fpm with Symfony 3
-- nginx/php-fpm with Craft CMS 3
+- *craft3*: nginx/php-fpm with Craft CMS 3
+- *craft2*: nginx/php-fpm with Craft CMS 2
+- *php*: nginx/php-fpm with just php

+Specify the config handle in the environment variable config_handle.

 ## Examples